Navy Military Child Care in Your Neighborhood Fee Assistance Program

 How Is Fee Assistance Calculated?

-To view the 2019-2020 Total Family Income Categories, DoD Parent Fees, and Provider Caps that will be used to determine fee assistance, please click here.
+You can view the FY22 Total Family Income Categories, DoD Parent Fees, High Cost Installations, and Provider Caps that will be used to determine fee assistance.

-For a copy of the Payment Policies and Payment Calendar, click the links below.
+For a copy of the Payment Policies and Payment Calendar, visit the links below.

 Why is Accredited Care Important?